Taquan Mizzell

-Taquan Mizzell Sr. (born October 21, 1993) is an American football running back for the BC Lions of the Canadian Football League (CFL).
+Taquan Mizzell Sr. (born October 21, 1993) is an American professional football running back.
 He played college football at the University of Virginia.

-Early years
+Early life

 Mizzell attended and played high school football at Bayside High School in Virginia Beach, Virginia.

 College career

-Mizzell attended University of Virginia, where he played running back.
-He is the only player in ACC history with 1,500+ career rushing and 1,500+ career receiving yards.
+Mizzell attended the University of Virginia, where he played running back.
+He is the only player in Atlantic Coast Conference history with 1,500+ career rushing and 1,500+ career receiving yards.